Jail Visitation Brochure (PDF format)

 General visiting hours each day are as follows:

-Those individuals on administrative segregation are assigned specific hours for visiting.
+Those individuals on administrative detention are assigned specific hours for visiting.
 All rules for general visiting apply.

-For those in administrative segregation, visiting hours are as follows:
+For those in administrative detention, visiting hours are as follows:

 Monday - Friday